 Graduates and participating faculty and staff should plan to be at the ceremony venue at least one hour before your ceremony start time.
-Parking is available at the venues, as are public transportation options.
-Traffic is always heavy in the area around the venues, please plan accordingly.
+Parking is available at the venue, as are public transportation options.
+Traffic is always heavy in the area around the venue, please plan accordingly.

 Students will line up, process into the venue and take their seats.
 Marshalls will direct students when it is time to line up to receive their diploma.
-Students will walk across the stage prior to their name being called, when indicated by a marshall (this is to ensure your name is called while receiving the diploma cover from the president).
-Each student will have the opportunity to shake the president’s hand and receive his personal congratulations.
+Students will walk across the stage prior to their name being called, when indicated by a marshall (this is to ensure your name is called while receiving the diploma cover).

 Given the solemn yet celebratory nature of commencement, all